TeamShadow/Tutorials/tutorials/source/flow-control.rst

 Two statements that can alter the flow of control in a Shadow program are ``break`` and ``continue``.
 These statements can be useful to either exit a loop or skip statements in the body of the loop.

-First, let’s discuss ``break``.
+First, let's discuss ``break``.
 When a program reaches a break statement, it will immediately terminate the current loop, and control will flow to the next statement outside of the loop.
 For example, see the short block of code below:

 .. code-block:: shadow
     :linenos: